gitblit/fathom/fathom-site/docs/rest.md

 #### Transparent Parameter Names

 **Fathom-REST** *controllers* make use of the `-parameters` flag of the Java 8 javac compiler.
 This flag embeds the names of method parameters in the generated *.class* files.
-By default Java 8 does not compile with this flag set so you must specify the `-parameters` compiler argument for your build system and your IDE.
+By default Java 8 does not compile with this flag set so you must specify the `-parameters` compiler argument for your [build system](maven.md) and your IDE.

+!!!
+Note
     You are not required to use this feature.
-But if you choose to skip specifying the `-parameters` flag then you **must** annotate each *controller* method parameter with `@Param("name")`.
-Obviously this will make your *controller* method signatures more verbose and you will also be double-maintaining parameter name mappings.
+However, if you choose to skip specifying the `-parameters` flag then you **must** annotate each *controller* method parameter with `@Param("name")`.
+Obviously this will make your *controller* method signatures more verbose and you will also be double-maintaining parameter name mappings so use of the `-parameters` compiler flag is recommended.

 #### Standard Argument Extractors